 Agency workers and contractors can experience stress due to extra responsibilities such as finding contract roles, speaking to recruiters and finding their own payroll providers.
 A shocking 40% of workplaces illnesses are reportedly due to stress.

 One way to reduce stress is to work with people you trust.
 For example, developing good working relationships with two or three recruiters will reduce job-hunting stress and time spent searching for roles.
 And when it comes to getting paid, choosing an established and trustworthy payroll provder will ease your payday worries.

 Learn more about Umbrella Company UK, and get a take home pay illustration.

 Being happy at work can improve mental health, productivity and ultimately progression – whether you’re an agency worker, freelancer or permanent employee.
 As an agency worker you should own your happiness at work and take steps to help yourself feel motivated and happy.
 Doing so will increase your chances of success and open opportunities for contract extensions.

 Learn more about International Week of Happiness at Work.

 Using an umbrella company is the easiest way to get paid

-Using an umbrella company such as Churchill Knight Umbrella is the easiest way to get paid as a contractor or agency worker.
+Using an umbrella company such as Umbrella Company UK is the easiest way to get paid as a contractor or agency worker.
 Registration is fast and free, and all of your tax and National Insurance deductions are done on your behalf so you are free to focus on your work.

 Learn more by requesting a free take home pay illustration today.